The Concept of 'Worship'

 When at dusk, the thoroughbred horses were displayed before him.
 He then said, "I loved the material things over the remembrance of my Lord, until it disappeared behind a veil."
 38:31-32

-Solomon did not commit idol worship, but he allowed material possessions to distract him from worshipping God.
-When he realised his error, the sun had already set thus making him miss his Middle Salat!
+Solomon allowed material possessions to distract him from worshipping God.
+When he realised his error, the sun had already set causing him to miss his Salat!
 As a result, he repented.
-Realizing that nothing should have distracted him from worshipping God he got rid of the horses.
+Realizing that nothing should have distracted him from worshipping God, he got rid of the horses.

 c- Indeed the righteous in the sight of God are described in Sura 24: